 \textbf{Training settings.} In our experiments, we fine-tuned Qwen3-30B-A3B-Thinking-2507~\cite{yang2025qwen3} using our AceGRPO to obtain Ace-30B.
 We use MLE-Dojo~\cite{qiang2025mle} to construct our training dataset, removing the 68 tasks that overlap with MLE-Bench~\cite{chan2024mle}.
 The final training dataset consists of 134 machine learning competition tasks.
 The reinforcement learning training runs for 400 steps with a rollout batch size of 8 tasks per iteration, 8 rollouts per task, and a global training batch size of 64.
 Additional training details are provided in Appendix~\ref{app:training_settings}.
 And prompts are in Appendix~\ref{app:prompts}

-\textbf{Evaluation settings.} We evaluate our trained models on MLE-Bench-Lite, a subset of MLE-Bench comprising 22 Kaggle tasks proposed by MLE-Bench~\cite{chan2024mle} official.
+\textbf{Evaluation settings.} We evaluate our trained models on MLE-Bench-Lite, a 22-task Kaggle-style subset of MLE-Bench~\cite{chan2024mle}.
 Each competition presents a realistic Kaggle-style challenge where the agent must analyze the problem, train models, and submit predictions—all within a 12-hour time budget per task.
-Following the MLE-Bench, we measure performance using the following metrics: \textit{valid submission}, \textit{above-median}, \textit{bronze}, \textit{silver}, \textit{gold}, and \textit{any medal}.
-Additional details about metrics and MLE-Bench are provided in \Cref{app:mle_bench}.
-Additionally, we report the \textit{HumanRank score} from MLE-Dojo.
+Following MLE-Bench, we measure performance using the following metrics: \textit{valid submission}, \textit{above-median}, \textit{bronze}, \textit{silver}, \textit{gold}, and \textit{any medal}.
+Additionally, we report the \textit{HumanRank score} from MLE-Dojo~\cite{qiang2025mle}.
+Details about metrics and MLE-Bench are provided in \Cref{app:mle_bench}.
 We compare our approach against several strong baselines: (1) proprietary frontier models including Claude-4.5-Sonnet~\cite{Anthropic2025Claude4}, Gemini-3-Pro~\cite{Google2025Gemini3}, and GPT-5.2~\cite{OpenAI2025GPT5}; (2) open-source models including DeepSeek-V3.2~\cite{liu2025deepseek}, GLM 4.6~\cite{zeng2025glm}, and Qwen3-235B-A22B-Thinking-2507~\cite{yang2025qwen3}; and (3) the base Qwen3-30B-A3B-Thinking-2507 without RL training.
 We enable the thinking mode of all the baseline models and our Ace-30B in the evaluation.
 To ensure statistical reliability, we repeat each evaluation run three times and report mean performance with standard deviation.